Joseph Francis Shea: Systems engineer

 After receiving his doctorate, Shea took a position at Bell Labs in Whippany, New Jersey.
-There he first worked as systems engineer on the radio guidance system of the Titan I intercontinental ballistic missile (ICBM) and then as the development and program manager on the inertial guidance system of the Titan II ICBM.
+There he first worked as systems engineer on the hybrid radio-inertial guidance system of the Titan I intercontinental ballistic missile (ICBM), and then as the development and program manager on the inertial guidance system of the Titan II ICBM.
 Shea's specialty was systems engineering, a new type of engineering developed in the 1950s that focused on the management and integration of large-scale projects, turning the work of engineers and contractors into one functioning whole.
 He played a significant role in the Titan I project; as George Mueller writes, "[H]e contributed a considerable amount of engineering innovation and project management skill and was directly responsible for the successful development of this pioneering guidance system."
-In addition to Shea's technical abilities, it quickly became obvious that he was also an excellent manager of people.
-Known for his quick intellect, he also endeared himself to his subordinates through small eccentricities such as his fondness for bad puns and habit of wearing red socks to important meetings.
-During the critical days of the Titan project Shea moved into the plant, sleeping on a cot in his office so as to be available at all hours if he was needed.
+In addition to Shea's technical abilities, it quickly became obvious he was also an excellent manager of people.
+Known for his quick intellect, he also endeared himself to his subordinates through small eccentricities such as his fondness for bad puns and his habit of wearing red socks to important meetings.

+During the critical days of the Titan project, Shea moved into the plant, sleeping on a cot in his office so as to be available at all hours if he was needed.
 Having brought in the project on time and on budget, Shea established a reputation in the aerospace community.
-In 1961 he was offered and accepted a position with Space Technology Laboratories, a division of TRW Inc., where he continued to work on ballistic missile systems.
+In 1961, he was offered and accepted a position with Space Technology Laboratories, a division of TRW Inc., where he continued to work on ballistic missile systems.